Notify me

 Versatility and Scalability:

 It can be tempting to combine coming up with new ideas with deciding which ideas are not so good.
-It works much more effectively to brainstorm completely openly, making notes or sketches of whatever ideas come into your head, without any censorship at all . . . starting that way allows new ideas to flow more easily.
+Some researchers say that it will usually work more effectively to brainstorm completely openly, making notes or sketches of whatever ideas come into your head, without any censorship at all . . . working that way allows new ideas to flow more easily.
+On the other hand, there are opinions that carefully worded comments can actually help with creativity in a group situation, as described in the article It’s Actually Helpful to Criticize Ideas When You’re Brainstorming.
+I recommend you try both and see what works best for you.
+For me it is optimal to have a clear aim but brainstorm openly first, then edit later.

-After you’ve found all the possible ideas you think you can, only then go back and look through them, extend your range of options by seeing if any of the initial ideas suggest other directions, or try combining elements from two ideas (although it is unusual for that approach to yield good results).
-Then order them in terms of which options seem to be working best, as you go through the other points here . . .
+After you’ve found all the possible ideas you think you can, then go back and look through them, extend your range of options by seeing if any of the initial ideas suggest other directions, or try combining elements from two ideas (although it is unusual for that approach to yield good results).
+Then order them in terms of which options seem to be working best, as you go through the other points mentioned here.

 Color and Typography: